alireza-hariri/go4py/docs/benchmark.md

  * we use joblib to parallelize the MD5 hash calculation on python side and we use native go-routine on go side.
  * we do a search in the python side to find the best n_jobs for each input size.
  * when there is enough inputs the overhead of python parallelization become less significant and the speedup will be closer to the speedup of single file.
- * the speedup is some what consistent for different file sizes.
+ * This speedup is some what consistent for different file sizes.
 ## Conclusions

 * Go4Py demonstrates significant speedups in non-trival tasks like `Fibonacci` and `FindPrimes`.
 The speedup tends to increase with the input size `n`.

 * Trival tasks like `Add` shows a slowdown.
 This is likely due to the overhead in the function boundry.
-But this can be acceptable for many use cases. because this overhead is as low as 50ns.
+But this overhead can be acceptable for many use cases. because its as low as 50ns.

 * The `getRequest` benchmark shows a significant speedup, indicating that Go4Py can efficiently handle network requests, even without any concurrency.